Become a Certified Diver

 Do I sound excited?
 Just imagine what you will feel like with that E-Learning record in your hand looking out at the reef from under a coconut tree on Ambergris.

-CLICK HERE The elearners completion cost of $395. is based on students affiliating with White Sands Dive Shop at sign up.
-Students not affiliated may have an additional cost of $39.45.
+CLICK HERE The elearners completion is based on students affiliating with White Sands Dive Shop at sign up.
+Students not affiliated may have an additional cost.